pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 +++

-## Mitigating Divergences by Adjusting PyMC3's Adaptation Routine
+## Mitigating Divergences by Adjusting PyMC's Adaptation Routine

 Divergences in Hamiltonian Monte Carlo arise when the Hamiltonian transition encounters regions of extremely large curvature, such as the opening of the hierarchical funnel.
 Unable to accurate resolve these regions, the transition malfunctions and flies off towards infinity.
 With the transitions unable to completely explore these regions of extreme curvature, we lose geometric ergodicity and our MCMC estimators become biased.